kaaproject/kaa/doc/Features/Automation/index.md

 ## Basic concept

-Kaa integration services power the Kaa platform to communicate with other platforms.
+Kaa automation services power the Kaa platform to run various automation types on in-platform events.
+Examples of such automation could be sending an email or mobile push notification, ticket creation in [Redmine][redmine], sending a command to a device, and so on once a specific event was fired.

 ## Components